leandog/intelligent-engineering-with-ai/C-Sharp/02-duration-converter/README.md

   // Why is my test failing?
   ```

-### Using GitHub Copilot Chat in Visual Studio Code:
+#### Using GitHub Copilot Chat in Visual Studio Code:

 1. **Open your project** in Visual Studio Code.
 2. **Enable GitHub Copilot Chat**: Make sure you have the GitHub Copilot extension installed and enabled.
 3. **Start a new chat session**: Use the GitHub Copilot Chat panel to ask questions or request code snippets.

-### Example Copilot Chat Prompts:
+#### Example Copilot Chat Prompts:

 - "Explain how this code parses time strings."
 - "Generate a method to convert '1 hr 33 min' into seconds."
 - "Why am I getting a format exception in my test?"

-## Potential Questions to Ask Tyler Morgan
+### Potential Questions to Ask Tyler Morgan

-- **Starting with TDD**: "How should I start TDD for the String Parse Time problem?"
+- **Starting with TDD**: "How should I start TDD for the Duration Converter Kata problem?"
-- **Writing Initial Tests**: "What are some good initial test cases for the String Parse Time problem?"
+- **Writing Initial Tests**: "What are some good initial test cases for the Duration Converter Kata problem?"
-- **Using AI Tools**: "How can I effectively use GitHub Copilot to assist with writing tests for String Parse Time?"
+- **Using AI Tools**: "How can I effectively use GitHub Copilot to assist with writing tests for Duration Converter Kata?"
-- **Handling Edge Cases**: "What are some edge cases I should consider when writing tests for String Parse Time?"
+- **Handling Edge Cases**: "What are some edge cases I should consider when writing tests for Duration Converter Kata?"
-- **Refactoring Tips**: "How can I refactor my String Parse Time code to ensure it's clean and maintainable?"
+- **Refactoring Tips**: "How can I refactor my Duration Converter Kata code to ensure it's clean and maintainable?"